Our COVID-19 Measures

 Australia & New Zealand

-Our regional customers appreciate that Frequentis is continuing business as usual and providing extensive support during these challenging times.
+Our regional customers appreciate that Frequentis has been continuing business as usual and providing extensive support during these challenging times.
+Frequentis is now supporting its customers to commence recovery from the impact of the pandemic.

 Frequentis Shanghai is fully operational with all engineers already back on site since early March.
 Except for some minor travel and quarantine constrains we are 99.9% business as usual.